awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 You can modify all or a subset of your Reserved Instances\.
 You can separate your original Reserved Instances into two or more new Reserved Instances\.
 For example, if you have a reservation for 10 instances in `us-east-1a` and decide to move 5 instances to `us-east-1b`, the modification request results in two new reservations: one for 5 instances in `us-east-1a` and the other for 5 instances in `us-east-1b`\.

 You can also *merge* two or more Reserved Instances into a single Reserved Instance\.
 For example, if you have four `t2.small` Reserved Instances of one instance each, you can merge them to create one `t2.large` Reserved Instance\.
-For more information, see [Support For Modifying Instance Sizes](#ri-modification-instancemove)\.
+For more information, see [Support for modifying instance sizes](#ri-modification-instancemove)\.

 After modification, the benefit of the Reserved Instances is applied only to instances that match the new parameters\.
 For example, if you change the Availability Zone of a reservation, the capacity reservation and pricing benefits are automatically applied to instance usage in the new Availability Zone\.
 Instances that no longer match the new parameters are charged at the On\-Demand rate, unless your account has other applicable reservations\.